 The Emmanuel Community is an international Catholic community recognized by the Holy See as a ‘Public Association of the Faithful’.
 It is formed of lay-people (including those committed in celibacy) and priests who together follow Christ in the service of the Church’s mission.

 It was founded in France in 1972, by Pierre Goursat (1914-1991) a humble layman who was both a contemplative and a man of action.
 Fired by a great love for people, he started numerous apostolic works.
 In the spirit of Vatican II, he helped to train a new generation of lay people and priests in the service of the Church.
 He was a pioneer of the “new evangelisation”.

 Today, the community consists of more than 10 000 members, including 250 priests and 4 bishops.
 It is present in 59 countries, including the United Kingdom.

-In Scotland, the Community members are in Glasgow, Edinburgh, Pitcairngreen and Dundee, and organize community weekends, community days and households.
+In Scotland, the Community members are in Edinburgh, Perth, Dunfermline and Dundee.
+They organize community weekends, community days and households.

 To know more about the Community, visit the official international website at:Visit page Share on Facebook